-NFC devices are unique in that they support three modes of operation: reader/writer, peer-to-peer, and card emulation.
+NFC devices are unique in that they support four modes of operation: reader/writer, peer-to-peer, card emulation and wireless charging.
 The different operating modes are based on the ISO/IEC 18092 NFC IP-1 and ISO/IEC 14443 contactless smart card standards.

 - In reader/writer mode, the NFC device is capable of reading NFC Forum-mandated tag types, such as a tag embedded in an NFC smart poster.
 The reader/writer mode on the RF interface is compliant with the ISO 14443 and FeliCa schemes.

 - In Peer-to-Peer mode, two NFC devices can exchange data.
 For example, you can share Bluetooth or WiFi link set-up parameters or you can exchange data such as virtual business cards or digital photos.
 Peer-to-Peer mode is standardized on the ISO/IEC 18092 standard.

 - In Card Emulation mode, the NFC device appears to an external reader much the same as a traditional contactless smart card.
 This enables contactless payments and ticketing by NFC devices without changing the existing infrastructure.

 - In Wireless Charging mode, small IoT devices such as a Bluetooth headset, fitness tracker or smartwatch can be charged with the contact-less transfer of up to1 W of power.